 Student Sport Ireland - Women’s Student Coaching Academy (WSCA)

 The Student Sport Ireland Women’s Student Coaching Academy (WSCA) is a national initiative that helps students develop as coaches by providing a variety of support systems that allow them to grow and realise their coaching potential.
 The programme provides opportunities for five female DCU students in Athletics, Badminton, Basketball, Soccer, or Rugby to develop as sports coaches and to avail of benefits such as:

 - a mentor coach in their respective sport

 - a coaching qualification provided by their respective NGB

 The closing date for applications for the 2023-2024 academic year is Monday the 7th of August 2023.
 Full programme details and a WSCA application form can be found on the Student Sport Ireland website.

 Student coaches are deemed to be volunteer coaches and are unpaid positions.
 Upon request to the CLC, a development fund may be allocated to the volunteer coach to enhance the individual’s coaching qualification.
 The student’s year of study, potential contribution to their DCU club, and relevance of coaching qualifications will be taken into account.

 Award for Excellence in Coaching

-If you would like to discuss how you can get involved as a Volunteers Sports Coach contact Yvonne McGowan, Senior Sports Development Officer, e-mail email@example.com
+If you would like to discuss how you can get involved as a Volunteer Sports Coach contact Yvonne McGowan, Senior Sports Development Officer by email at email@example.com